vandroogenbroeckmarc/doi2bib/README.md

 # doibib : yet another tool to generate a BiBTeX entry based on a DOI

-Specificities of this package:
+Features of this package:
-- corrects misformed DOI fields.
+- corrects misformed crossref fields given a DOI.
 - replaces keys (IDs) by a key nomenclature containind the first author'name, the year of publication and the first word(s) of the title.
 - substitutes journal or proceedings names by a _STRING_ macro if available, and suggests a short abbreviation otherwise.
 - transform unicode characters into ASCII 7 bits characters.